 At first glance, you may think the symptoms of cracked nipples would be obvious — they’ll be cracked!

-However, new mothers experience so many different changes to their body during the postpartum period.
-What’s normal and what isn’t?
+However, new mothers experience many different changes to their bodies during the postpartum period.
+It can be hard to know what’s a normal change and what isn’t.
 Cracked nipples are definitely not a normal condition during the breastfeeding period, and it’s important to know how to identify them.

-The most common symptoms of cracked nipples include (source):
+These are the most common symptoms of cracked nipples (4):

 - Open cracks on the nipple and areola.